World-of-Midgard/CraftedWeb/README.md

 2. (Optional)Create a new database ON THE SAME DATABASE AS YOUR 'auth'.
 Name it for example: craftedweb.
 If you do not create one now, the installer will do it for you.

-3. CHMOD the 'error.log','/install/sql/CraftedWeb_Base.sql','/includes/configuration.php' and lastly, all files found in '/install/sql/updates/'
+3. CHMOD 777 the 'error.log','/install/sql/CraftedWeb_Base.sql','/includes/configuration.php' and all files found in '/install/sql/updates/'

 	How to CHMOD on FileZilla: http://www.phpjunkyard.com/tutorials/ftp-chmod-tutorial.php

 4. Open up your website.
 You should be redirected to the Installer.
 Follow the instructions.